TritonDataCenter/node-triton/README.md

 ### View packages and images

-Package definitions and images available vary between different datacenters and different Triton cloud implementations.
+Package definitions and images available vary between different data centers and different Triton cloud implementations.

-To see all the packages offered in the datacenter and specific package information, use
+To see all the packages offered in the data center and specific package information, use

     $ triton packages
     $ triton package ID|NAME